tldr-pages/tldr/pages/common/httping.md

 # httping

-> Measure the latency and throughput of a webserver.
+> Measure the latency and throughput of a web server.

 - Ping the web server on `host`: